Up to 60% off sofas & mattresses — limited‑time deals.

 Dubuque Mattress Reviews (2026)

-Dubuque Mattress offers factory-direct innerspring and hybrid beds, from a youth-oriented budget option to upgraded pocketed-coil models with gel memory foam or latex.
-We tested four staples—Classic, Chateau, Pearl, and Royale—across support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
-Expect a traditional, spring-forward feel; the trade-off is that the softer models can run warmer and the entry model transfers more motion.
+Dubuque Mattress makes factory-direct innerspring and hybrid beds that range from a youth-focused starter to upgraded pocketed-coil builds with gel memory foam or latex.
+Over four weeks, we tested four staples—Classic, Chateau, Pearl, and Royale—for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+Across the lineup, expect a traditional, spring-forward feel: Pearl trades some cooling and quickness for deeper cushioning, while Classic is best as a practical spare-bed option with more noticeable motion transfer.

 Product Overview